-Day tickets can also be obtained conferring membership with the privilege of fishing the lake for a single specified day.
+Guest tickets will be available to Members.
+One guest ticket per person per day with the privilege of fishing the lake for a single specified day.

 On payment of the required fees the members may enjoy the right of fishing on Lake Ewart only.

-Membership Cards / Day Tickets must be purchased in advance of fishing.
+Membership Cards / Guest Tickets must be purchased in advance of fishing.